 The indicator light for both systems is in the instrument cluster.
-This light will:
+This light:

-- Flash when TCS is limiting wheel spin

-- Flash when StabiliTrak/ESC is activated

-- Turn on and stay on when either system is not working
+- Will flash when TCS is limiting wheel spin - Will flash when StabiliTrak/ESC is activated - Will turn on and stay on when either system is not working - May flash when ABS is active

-If either system fails to turn on or to activate, a message may display in the Driver Information Center (DIC), and \$ comes on and stays on to indicate that the system is inactive and is not assisting the driver in maintaining control.
+If either system fails to turn on or to activate, a message may display in the Driver Information Center (DIC), and \$\mathcal{Z}\$ comes on and stays on to indicate that the system is inactive and is not assisting the driver in maintaining control.
 The vehicle is safe to drive, but driving should be adjusted accordingly.

-If \$\overline\$ comes on and stays on:
+If \$\overline{\o